4 Free Project Scope Statement Templates to Save You Time

 7. Acceptance Criteria: This section explains what conditions have to be met for the project deliverables to be accepted by the stakeholders.
 This ensures that the deliverables are fit for purpose.

 8. Project Milestones: A milestone is a key point in the project timeline that signifies major progress or an achievement.
 Milestones help track progress and ensure the project stays on schedule.
-(You can also add these to your Visor Gantt charts, if you want to add visualizations to your project scope statement.)
+(You can also add milestones to your Gantt charts, if you want to add visualizations to your project scope statement.)

 9. Stakeholder List: Identify the key stakeholders involved in the project, along with their roles and responsibilities to ensure it’s clear who’s doing what.